kubernetes/kubectl/docs/book/pages/app_composition_and_deployment/structure_repositories.md

 1. Bob on the GuestBook App team switches to the new Java Base by updating the referene

 ## Diagram

+### Scenario

+1. Alice modifies java Base Repo and tags it v2
+  - Change doesn't get pushed anywhere yet
+1. Bob modifies GuestBook App Repo to use v2 of the java Base
+  - Change gets pushed by continuous deployment

 {% sequence width=1000 %}